kytulendu/rra-krr/rrowl.md

 Few days after, The Rra-krr contact The Human for negotiation to end the war as there are threat of The Slaver present in the galaxy.
 The negotiation was success, as they come with the term that both side agree on.

 Unable to nuke The Slaver with tactical nuclear missiles as it would render the colony inhabitable for years and kill many of both mind controlled slave and the Human resistant that was able to resist The Slaver mind control, who are still in the colony.
-The combined force of The Rra-krr telepaths and warriors, telepaths and troops of their Alliance-Of-The-Four-Great-Race that can arrive in time, few mercenaries and Human military units, including Zaar-Skarrowl’s elite combatant and his telepath son, Scrawny-Little-One, now known as Second-Telepath-of-Skarrowl-Clan, they assault The Slaver stronghold, with the nuclear warhead as their last resort.
+The combined force of The Rra-krr telepaths and warriors, telepaths and troops of their Alliance-Of-The-Four-Great-Race that can arrive in time, few mercenaries and Human military units, including Zaar-Zyvorr’s elite combatant and his telepath son, Scrawny-Little-One, now known as Second-Telepath-of-Zyvorr-Clan, they assault The Slaver stronghold, with the nuclear warhead as their last resort.

 The fight was very difficult as it not only the physical fight, but physiological fight as well.
 It took the combined force 4 weeks to kill The Slaver, just before The Slaver activate the psychic amplifier to control the mind of every sentience being in 100 light years radius.